Soak up some sponge cake knowledge.

-Because of their low fat content, homemade sponge cakes won't resemble a moist, cream-filled snack cake.
+Unlike butter cakes and chiffon cakes, sponge cakes include little fat other than what's in the egg yolks.
+And because of their low fat content, homemade sponge cakes won't resemble a moist, cream-filled snack cake.
 But soaked with simple syrup and flavorings, they are delectable.

-Warming the Eggs
+Warm the Eggs

 - Keep whisking the eggs while you heat them, testing now and then with your fingertip until they feel warm to the touch.

 Alternate Method: Hot milk sponge cakes use scalded milk to warm the eggs.

+Egg whites: Whipping egg whites separately from egg yolks adds even more volume to a sponge cake batter.
+When the egg whites are warm, transfer them to your mixing bowl and whip until medium-stiff peaks form.
 Stop beating the egg whites just when stiff peaks form: you don't want them to appear dry.
 Perfectly beaten egg whites will fold into batter without breaking apart into white flecks and islands, and the air bubbles will still expand in the oven.

 Use the "one-third, two-thirds" method for folding in egg whites: